 The Erechtheion

-The Erechtheion is a particular building that has essential value for the ancient Greeks and Athens’s people.
+The Erechtheion is a particular building that had essential value for the ancient Greeks and Athenian people.
 It is, in fact, one of the most important shrines of Classical Antiquity.
 This holy place is named after a famous king of Greece.
-King Erechteus was an influential man for the country.
+King Erechteus, who was an influential man for the country.
 For some residents of Athens, the Erechtheion is even more important than the Parthenon.
 The building is a lot smaller than the Parthenon but is a real gem from an architectural perspective, and definitely worth a visit.

 The Temple of Athena Nike